johndk/berkeley-ml-capstone/README.md

 can help airlines communicate with passengers, adjust staffing and gate plans, and prepare for possible missed connections.
 Airports can also use this information to better understand when congestion or weather is likely to affect operations.

-This project asks three practical questions:
+This project asks three core questions and one stretch question:

 - Can a departure delay of 15 minutes or more be identified before pushback?
 - Can an arrival delay of 15 minutes or more be identified before pushback?
 - How much does the arrival prediction improve once the actual departure delay is known?
+- As a stretch goal, how much more does the arrival prediction improve once taxi-out and takeoff information is known?

 The analysis also compares JFK, ORD, and ATL because the conditions associated with delay may differ by airport.
 As emphasized by Snell, Zoutendijk, and Pineda, a useful result does more than produce a yes-or-no answer.
 It